Policy ID Number: N\A

 I. Policy Statement

-Primary responsibility for assigning block grades in the preclerkship phase rests with the theme leaders (Year 1 and 2) and the clinical clerkship directors (Year 3 and 4).
-The specific activities to be performed, the levels of expected performance, and the tools used to measure that performance are clearly outlined in block, clerkship and course syllabi, and in the College of Medicine Grading Policies
+Primary responsibility for assigning block grades in the preclerkship phase rests with the preclerkship director; in the clinical curriculum phase the clinical clerkship and course directors assign grades.
+The specific curriculum requirements, the levels of expected student performance, and the tools used to measure that performance are clearly outlined in block, clerkship and course syllabi, and in the College of Medicine Grading Policies

-This policy applies to all students enrolled in courses of the College of Medicine’s MD Degree Program.
+This policy applies to all students enrolled in courses in the College of Medicine’s MD Degree Program.

 III.
 Approval Authority